maist98/Storytelling-w-Data-Fork/Final Project Part I.md

 For now, I'm planning on using Tableau to compile my maps however I may use some other software if Tableau isn't user-friendly enough.
 I'll create a new Shorthand website to tell my story.
 Since I need to convince the audience that this endeavor is worthwhile, I want to make the website evoke feelings of nostalgia.

 **Initial Feedback:** I received positive feedback from my peers about this project.
 However, it was suggested that I consider narrowing the scope; I could compare the counties of Pittsburgh instead of Pittsburgh against other metropolitan areas.
+Additionally, since my call to action is specifically for McDonald's I could focus on an alternate dataset that only includes McDonalds [Link](https://www.kaggle.com/datasets/jacopomazzoni/mcdonalds-locations-2025).
 Depending on how the dataset looks, I might do that since it aligns a little more with my call to action.

 ## Sources